henilshahssh/youtube-playlist-organizer/README.md

   - Video Link
   - Video Duration

-The list of videos will be sorted from **highest to lowest duration**.
+The list of videos will be sorted from **shortest to longest duration**.

 ### Step 6: Import the File to a Spreadsheet